Cynthia Cozette Lee: Music

 From the beginning of her composing career Cozette's music style was influenced by the French impressionistic composers, Debussy and Ravel.
-Cozette's music composition training directly stems from Eusebius Mandyczewski, a close friend and amanuensis of Johannes Brahms through her music composition instructors, Roland Leich and George Rochberg.
-Both of these instructors were students of Rosario Scalero, a pupil of Mandyczewski.
-Cozette's Black heritage greatly influences her music composition through her selection of music themes.
+Her music composition training directly stems from Eusebius Mandyczewski, a close friend and amanuensis of Johannes Brahms through her music composition instructors, Roland Leich and George Rochberg, both of whom were students of Rosario Scalero, a pupil of Mandyczewski.

+Cozette’s Black heritage greatly influenced her music composition through her selection of music themes.
 Cozette completed two one act operas, Adea and The Black Guitar in 1982.
 However, had difficulty with obtaining publications of her works and recordings.
-Cozette started sketches on her opera based on the life of her great-grandfather who fought as a soldier in the Civil War and turned to writing smaller compositions for solo flute and piano.
+Cozette started sketches on her opera based on the life of her great-grandfather who fought as a soldier in the Civil War and composed for voice, chamber music works and orchestra.

 Cozette won national music awards for her compositions.
-Her Nigerian Treasures for Solo Unaccompanied Flute received a College Music Society Composition Award in 1985 and the work was premiered at the College Music Society Conference in Vancouver, British Columbia during November, 1985.
-Cozette was named to Mu Phi Epsilon's member list of outstanding Artists, Composers, Musicologists and Educators (ACME honor).
-With her sister, Hazel Ann Lee, she wrote the musical Magazine Watchtime.
+Her Nigerian Treasures for Solo Unaccompanied Flute received a College Music Society Composition Award in 1985 and the work was premiered at the College Music Society Conference in Vancouver, British Columbia in November 1985.

-Cozette's original music compositions have not been published, however, over 45 of her vocal, instrumental and operatic works are registered with the Library of Congress through the United States Copyright Office.
+Her original music compositions have not been published.
+More than 45 of her vocal, instrumental and operatic works are registered with the Library of Congress through the United States Copyright Office including her collaboration with her sister, Hazel Ann Lee, on art songs, operas and two musicals, Secretaries and Slavery.

+A world premiere of the voice and string orchestra performing Cozette’s art song, The Wake, from her Doctor’s Song Cycle occurred on April 15, 2023 in Paris, France.
+The Orchestre Symphonique du Loiret played under conductor Mehdi Lougraïda.
+The art song was performed by the finalists of the Afrique Lyrique Opera 2nd Competition.

 Productions

 From 1982 to 1984, Cozette produced and hosted her own classical music radio interview program on WPEB Public Radio entitled Classical Reflections.
 Her radio program was a forum for African-American classical musicians in Philadelphia to discuss their life and works.
 She also promoted African-American classical musicians by being a classical music consultant for a weekly radio show called The Marketplace created by Joe Adams for WUHY PBS Radio station from 1976 to 1977 (WUHY is now called WHYY-FM).
-Cozette produced and performed her one-woman show, Songs I Wrote For Broadway, in 2001 for the Women of Color Festival in New York.
+She produced and performed her one-woman show, Songs I Wrote For Broadway, in 2001 for the Women of Color Festival in New York.